Temachtiani/RepData_PeerAssessment1/PA1_template.md

 ```

-**2. Panel graphic for weekday and weekend average of stpeps by interval**
+**2. Panel graphic for weekday and weekend average of steps by interval**

 ```r